gambol99/embassy/README.md

           ]
         }

- So in order to create a proxy to say port 80 we'd use;
+ So in order to create a proxy to say port 80 we'd add the /PORT_NUMBER to the end of the service definition.

         BACKEND_FRONTEND_HTTP=/product/web/frontend/80;8080